brimoo/GoExercises/README.md

 * __Lettercount__: Counts the occurrences of a letter in multiple files using concurrency

 * __Anagrams__: User enters a word and a list of words.
 Outputs words from the list that are anagrams of the first word.

+* __HelloTCP__: Listens to TCP connection on port 4000 and prints "Hello!" to the connection.